clusterpedia-io/website/content/en/docs/concepts/pediacluster.md

 title: PediaCluster
 weight: 1
 ---

-Clusterpedia uses the `PediaCluster` resource to represent a cluster that needs to synchronize and retrieve resources.
+Clusterpedia uses `PediaCluster` to represent a cluster that needs to synchronize and retrieve resources.
-> Clusterpedia needs to be very friendly to other multi-cloud platforms that may use `Cluster` resource to represent managed clusters,
+> Clusterpedia needs to be very friendly to integrate with other multi-cloud platforms that may use `Cluster` to represent managed clusters.
 > to avoid conflicts Clusterpedia uses `PediaCluster`.

 ```bash
 $ kubectl get pediacluster
 NAME        APISERVER                        VERSION            STATUS